levoxtrip/PKB/docs/topics/simplify.md

 Appreciate having less than striving for more things.

+Is this thing a want or a need?
+If it's a want - why do you want it?
+Do you just want dopamine?
+Wait 25 hrs before you buy it.

 ### Reflection
 - do you need it?
+- Is this thing a want or a need?
 - do you have something similar?
 - Is the money spend create a lasting memory/experience?
 - Will you remember this experience in a year?